ifzhang/FairMOT/README.md

 ```
 python track.py mot --test_mot20 True --load_model ../models/mot20_dla34.pth --reid_dim 128 --conf_thres 0.3 --K 500
 ```
+After evaluating on MOT challenge server, you can get 58.7 MOTA on MOT20 test set using the model 'mot20_dla34.pth'.

 ## Demo
 You can input a raw video and get the demo video by running src/demo.py and get the mp4 format of the demo video: